 So below we briefly recount the stories of four men arrested for bathroom cruising as a way to examine the phenomenon throughout history and the social consequences it has incurred throughout time.

 Here are four famous men who have been arrested for cruising public restrooms:

 1. Simeon Solomon (1873)

-Solomon was a celebrated Pre-Raphaelite painter during England’s Victorian age whose literary-themed paintings had abundant detail, intense color, complex compositions and often contained homoerotic elements, especially in his works Sappho and Erinna in a Garden at Mytelene and Love among the School Boys.
+Solomon was a celebrated Pre-Raphaelite painter during England’s Victorian age whose literary-themed paintings had abundant detail, intense color, complex compositions and often contained homoerotic elements, especially in his works Sappho and Erinna in a Garden at Mytelene and Love Among the School Boys.

 Afterwards, Solomon’s artistic friends, patrons and galleries all shunned him.
-He became an alcoholic, was reduced to begging on the streets and then died in relative obscurity until his work was “rediscovered” in the 20th century.
+He became an alcoholic, was reduced to begging on the streets and then died in relative obscurity until his work was eventually “rediscovered” in the 20th century.